ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_A--AXIS--/README.md

 ### Motor Used For Power
 <img width="2048" height="1542" alt="3" src="https://github.com/user-attachments/assets/dbb6cc4a-45cd-4d17-a2cd-9aafa280be94" />

-The medium motor at the back gives the robot its main driving power.
-It provides strong and steady movement, allowing the robot to move with good speed and stability.
-This setup steering in the front and power in the back keeps the robot balanced and allows it to move smoothly, turn precisely, and stay in control on the mat field during the competition.
+The two medium motors at the back give the robot its main driving power.
+They provide strong and steady movement, allowing the robot to move with good speed and stability.
+This setup steering in the front and power in the back keeps the robot balanced and allows it to move smoothly, turn precisely, and stay in control on the competition mat.

 ## Engineering Principle

-Based on a simple engineering principle "Use the right tool for the right job".
-Steering doesn’t need a lot of power instead it needs to be quick and light.
-That’s why we chose the medium motor.
+Based on the simple engineering principle "use the right tool for the right job," steering doesn’t need a lot of power; instead, it needs to be quick and light.
+That’s why we chose a single medium motor for steering.
 It’s smaller, faster, and helps the robot turn smoothly without slowing it down.
 Driving the robot forward, on the other hand, needs speed and stability.
-That’s where the medium motor comes in.
-It’s more powerful and gives the robot the force it needs to move across the mat with steady speed and control.
-Putting it at the back also helps the robot stay balanced and keeps the rear wheels from slipping.
+That’s where the two medium motors come in.
+They are more powerful together, giving the robot the force it needs to move across the mat with steady speed and control.
+Putting them at the back also helps the robot stay balanced and keeps the rear wheels from slipping.

-This setup follows the principle of separating movement and control we use a light motor for turning and a also a light motor for moving.
+This setup follows the principle of separating movement and control, we use a medium motor for turning and two medium motors for moving.
 It makes the robot easier to steer, stronger when driving, and overall more reliable during the competition.

 ## Execution Of Steering
 <img width="2048" height="1542" alt="6" src="https://github.com/user-attachments/assets/e1d1dfd0-4cdc-4c5e-81c5-e547cc50e816" />